airCFO: Your Startup’s Financial Partner

 When building a financial model, we classify expenses as direct costs or indirect costs.

 Direct costs are a cost that can be directly tied to the production of a good or service, or to a cost object, such as a service, product, or department.
 Direct costs can be fixed or variable, fluctuating based on production levels.
-Examples of direct costs include onboarding costs, manufacturing supplies, hosting expenses, wages for wages for customer success and/or production staff, and fuel and power consumption.
+Examples of direct costs include onboarding costs, manufacturing supplies, hosting expenses, wages for customer success and/or production staff, and fuel and power consumption.

 Indirect costs are activities or services that benefit more than one project and are not directly related to the production of a good or service, such as overhead.
 You can project indirect costs by looking at historical expenses and applying a percentage growth assumption.
 You can also project these expenses on a per-employee basis, such as (e.g. “we will spend $100 / month on employee education”).